samimk77/demo/README.md

 # demo
-this is my 1st git repo
+this is my 1st git repo ,this  is sam